loudinb/20CS2023/docs/programming-assignments/assignment-1/reference-material.md

 (pa1-value-error)=
 ## Raising a ValueError

 When validating input or enforcing constraints, you can raise a `ValueError` to indicate that the input is invalid.
-This allows you to handle errors and exceptions gracefully.

 ```python
 def set_username(self, username: str) -> None: